MediEvil (2019 video game)

 MediEvil is a 2019 action-adventure game developed by Other Ocean Emeryville and published by Sony Interactive Entertainment for the PlayStation 4.
-The player controls the protagonist, Sir Daniel Fortesque, through a series of levels, using various weapons to fight enemies as well as encountering various non-playable characters.
+The player controls the protagonist, Sir Daniel Fortesque, through a series of levels, utilizing various weapons to attack enemies as well as encountering several non-playable characters.
 It is a remake of MediEvil, which was originally developed by British video game developer SCE Cambridge Studio and released for the PlayStation in 1998.

 The MediEvil remake was first announced as a remaster of MediEvil in late 2017 and later as a remake the following year.
-The developers of MediEvil took advantage of the advances in technology since the original MediEvil to enhance aspects, while trying to avoid straying too far from the presentation of the original.
+The developers of MediEvil took advantage of the advances in technology since the first MediEvil to enhance aspects, while trying to avoid straying too far from the presentation of the original.
 Additional features not present in the original were included in the remake.
 The MediEvil remake was released on October 25, 2019.
 Various bonus content was included in special editions.

 MediEvil received mixed reviews from critics, who praised its presentation, but criticized some aspects of its gameplay.
 The game is dedicated to Zarok's voice actor, Paul Darrow, who died on June 3, 2019.